pygfx/wgpu-py/docs/reference_wgpu.rst

 Device
 ------

-The device is the root object for all other GPU objects.
+The device is the central object; most other GPU objects are created from it.

 .. autoclass:: wgpu.base.GPUObject
     :members: